rust-lang/rust/text/0000-more-api-documentation-conventions.md

 outside the quotes, ‘this’.
 When quoting something at length, “use double quotes and put the punctuation inside of the quote.”
 Most documentation will end up using single quotes, so if you’re not sure, just stick with them.

-## Form
-[form]: #form

-These conventions relate to the formatting of the documentation, how they appear in source code.

 ### Using Markdown
 [using-markdown]: #using-markdown